The objective of communication is different for children in different age groups

 As you must have seen with your child, communication cannot be the same across ages.
 During the child’s formative years the presence of the parent is the key.

-Children need to have focused child-centred (not adult-centred) communication.
+Children need to have focused child-centered (not adult-centered) communication.
 Like we were discussing, children at different stages have very different needs, know their interest to have a communication they want to be a part of.
 Children are exposed to a lot of content, be a helping hand and guide them in the right direction.

 The parent-child dynamics are ever changing and should keep growing.
 Your child grows with you.
 The more you communicate with your child, the more predictable you become for them and vice versa.
 The more you talk, the more you know each other’s personality and become friends rather than just being a family.